Maysam00Haj/AlgoViz/README.md

 2. Extract the contents of the downloaded archive to a directory of your choice.

 Running the project
-Once you have installed SFML, you can run the project by following these steps:

 1. Clone this repository to your local machine.
 2. Open the project in your preferred IDE.